-The Audit Program has completed three income tax audits and parts of seven other income tax audits for the fiscal year 2017 through March 31, 2017.
-The Audit Program also has completed seven sales tax audits and parts of seven other sales tax audits for this same period.
-There are eighteen income and thirty-five sales tax audits in progress.
+The Joint Audit Program has completed four income tax audits and parts of eight other income tax audits for the fiscal year 2017.
+The audit program also has completed eight sales tax audits and parts of six other sales tax audits for this same period.
+There are 21 income and 33 sales tax audits in progress.

-Through March 31, 2017, the Audit Program has proposed assessments of \$127,740,136 for the completed income tax audits and \$3,520,614 for the completed sales tax audits.
+The audit program has proposed assessments of \$167,460,884 for the completed income tax audits and \$3,753,760 for the completed sales tax audits for the fiscal year ending June 30, 2017.

-The following chart summarizes hourly data for completed audits through March 31 for fiscal year end June 30, 2017:
+The following chart summarizes hourly data for completed audits for fiscal year end June 30, 2017:

 Income & Franchise Sales & Use Total

-Total Audits 3 7 10
+Total Audits 4 8 12

-Total States Audited 58 67 125
+Total States Audited 76 76 152

-Total Hours 5,700 10,850 16,550
+Total Hours 7,925 12,267 20,192

-Average Hours per State 98 162 132
+Average Hours per State 104 161 133

 In October we added a new income tax auditor, Ali Pazand.
 Ali came to us highly recommended from the New Mexico Taxation and Revenue Department.
-We are very pleased that he has joined our team.
 During the interview process in hiring Ali, we felt that we had many qualified candidates.
-In taking advantage of this highly qualified applicant pool, we decided to hire another income tax auditor.
+To take advantage of this highly qualified applicant pool, we decided to hire another income tax auditor.
 Virginia (Kay) Mick joined the income tax audit program in January 2017.
-Kay comes to us from the state of West Virginia.
-Again, Kay comes highly recommended.
-Both Ali and Kay will report to Jeff Silver in the New York office.
+Kay came to us highly recommended from the state of West Virginia.
+Both Ali and Kay report to Field Audit Supervisor Jeff Silver.

-The MTC held a Statistical Sampling for Sales and Use Tax Audits, September 19 - 22, 2016, in Wheat Ridge, Colorado.
+A Statistical Sampling Class for Sales and Use Tax Audits was held September 19 - 22, 2016, in Wheat Ridge, Colorado.
 Bob Schauer was the instructor for this class.
 We also held a Computer Assisted Audit Techniques Using Excel class October 18-19, 2016, in Hoover, Alabama.
 Harold Jennings and L.D.
 Ridenour were the instructors for that class.
-There is a Statistical Sampling Class scheduled for May 16-19, 2017, in Sioux Falls, South Dakota.
-Bob Schauer will be the instructor for this class with onsite assistance from Samuel Moon.
-This class registration is full.
+Another Statistical Sampling Class for Sales and Use Tax Audits was held on May 16-19, 2017, in Sioux Falls, South Dakota.
+Bob Schauer was the instructor for this class with onsite assistance from Samuel Moon.